 There is a distribution list on the Acadia server that includes all current recreation management students.
-You can email information to recrstu@acadiau.ca, due remember that there is a size limitation on the emails so large attachments will not be delivered.
+You can email information to <a href="mailto:recreation-e

-SECTION 14 - Course Outlines
+SECTION 11 - Course Outlines

 We strongly recommend that students keep their course outlines.
 If you attend a different program in the future (perhaps even years down the road in your career) you may be able to use the courses completed at Acadia University as transfer credits to another program.
 The course outlines would help identify if you have the qualifications to meet course requirements in another program.